anirudhnbharadwaj/anirudhnbharadwaj/readme.md

 <img align="right" height="220px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-- Currently working as a Freelance - Computer Vision Consultant.
+- Currently working as a Computer Vision Engineer @ Equidor mEdtech LLP.
-- Graduated from S J B Institute of Technology with a degree in Electronics and Communication Engineering.
+- Undergrad from S J B Institute of Technology with a degree in Electronics and Communication Engineering.
-- I aspire to develop a high level of proficiency in the fields of Computer Vision,Image Analysis and Artificial Intelligence.
+- I aspire to develop a high level of proficiency in the fields of Computer Vision, Image Analysis and Artificial Intelligence.
 - Ask me about anything, I am happy to help.

 <br>